Using Beeswax Candles for Cleaner Air

 Not every homestead had bees.
 But it was a lucky community that had a least 1 beekeeper in the neighborhood.

-Why Use Beeswax Candles?
+Why Use Natural Candles?

-Beeswax Candles burn bright and clean with no smoke and few drips.
+They burn bright and clean with no smoke and few drips.
 Also, they are naturally long burning without the addition of any hardeners.

 Candles made from other types of wax can contain additives to lengthen the burn time.

 A natural clean light honey fragrance will be present from a natural beeswax candle.
 They do not need added fragrance that may damage your lungs or irritate sensitive sinuses.

 Candle Bloom– You Must Be Kidding Right ?

 No Joke.
-The best beeswax candles are made from 100% pure beeswax.
-Candles made from pure beeswax develop a white coating known as “bloom”.
-This powdery patina coating is a natural property of beeswax.
+Any candle made from pure beeswax will develop a white coating known as “bloom”.
+This powdery patina coating is a natural occurrence.

 The “bloom” is more pronounced when candles are stored in an area with great changes in temperature.
 All 100% pure beeswax candles will bloom over time.

-If your candles do not bloom and you have not added any type of sealer to try to prevent it, you may not have pure candles.
+If your candle does not bloom and you have not added any type of sealer to try to prevent it, you may not have pure candles.

 Why Not Conventional Candles?

 Some of these toxic chemicals are released into the air when the candles are burned.
 (Now I know why that apple pie candle I used to have made my throat itch ).

 Also, these candles may have synthetic wicks or those that are zinc-cored.
 Who knows what kinds of chemicals may be released when that wick burns ?